 Computers, and the technology associated with them, are virtually indispensable in all aspects of our daily lives – healthcare being no exception.

 As the population ages, grows and spreads out to remote areas, we must constantly look at ways of improving healthcare and preventing disease in the most cost-effective manner possible.
-Telehealth offers us just that – new opportunities for communicating with patients and to serve people who are in poor health, live in remote areas and do not have adequate access to health care.
+Telehealth (or eHealth) offers us just that – new opportunities for communicating with patients and to serve people who are in poor health, live in remote areas and do not have adequate access to health care.

 - Telehealth can be described as a wide range of services coordinated, delivered and managed using telecommunication techniques and the exchange of electronic technologies.

 - Telemedicine is the term that describes diagnosis and treatment assisted by this technology.

 As with anything new, there are both positive and negative aspects associated with telehealth.
 To begin, let’s look at some of the applications and/or advantages of telehealth.